Apichaph/SI_507_final_project/README.md

 <br>

 **Apichaph_03_game_ranking**
 - This part is to achieve goal 1 and 2.
-I started with counting how many user own this game and then rank it.
+I started from counting how many user own this game and then rank it.
 I did the same way to count how long people spent time on this game and then rank it.
 The final structure are [{"rank": int, "appid": str, "name": str, "count": int}, ...] and [{"rank": int, "appid": str, "name": str, "playtime": int}, ...].
 I stored each list separately in json files.
 The one containing count (goal 1) is stored in __"ranking_owned_game"__ and another one containing playtime (goal 2) is stored in __"ranking_duration_game"__

 <br>